 The record for the most men’s World Badminton Championship titles is shared by Chinese player Lin Dan and South Korean player Park Joo Bong, each with five total victories.
 Lin Dan’s career featured an unparalleled level of dominance in the men’s singles category, with all five of his titles coming within this category.
 Meanwhile, Park Joo Bong earned titles in two different categories: men’s doubles and mixed doubles.
-Joo Bong’s title count at the time of his retirement consisted of two titles in the men’s doubles event and three titles in the mixed doubles event.
+Park’s title count at the time of his retirement consisted of two titles in the men’s doubles event and three titles in the mixed doubles event.

 What men’s badminton player holds the record for the most Olympic Medals?

-The all time record for total Olympic medals in men’s badminton is currently shared by three players: Fu Haifeng, Zhang Nan, and Kim Dong Moon.
-Out of these three, Haifeng holds the best collection of medals with two gold medals (earned in 2012 and 2016 in the Men’s Doubles category) and a silver medal in men’s doubles (earned in 2008) while representing China.
-Nan and Dong Moon each hold two gold medals and a bronze medal, bringing their total medal count to three as well.
-Nan earned gold in 2012 (mixed doubles) and 2016 (men’s doubles), to go along with a bronze medal earned in the same 2016 Olympics (mixed doubles) in representation of China.
-Dong Moon features the same medal breakdown, with gold medals earned in 1996 (mixed doubles) and 2004 (men’s doubles), with a bronze medal added to his resume in 2000 (men’s doubles).
-Kim Dong Moon accomplished each of these feats as a member of South Korea’s Olympic Badminton Team.
+The all-time record for total Olympic medals in men’s badminton is shared by three players: Fu Haifeng, Zhang Nan, and Kim Dong Moon.
+Of these three, Fu holds the best collection of medals, with two gold medals (earned in 2012 and 2016) and a silver medal in men’s doubles (earned in 2008).
+Zhang and Kim each hold two gold medals and a bronze medal.
+Nan earned gold in 2012 (mixed doubles) and 2016 (men’s doubles) to go along with a bronze medal also earned in 2016.
+Kim meanwhile earned gold in 1996 (mixed doubles) and 2004 (men’s doubles), with a bronze medal added in 2000 (men’s doubles).

 What men’s badminton players won gold medals in the 2020 Olympics?